Multibit-Legacy/multibit-hd/mbhd-brit/src/main/doc/Redeemer-2-Creating-PGP-keys.md

 uid                  redeemer4 (032ce746e4fbf75c0b0b2364f054b7a917d9567509a802c27adb1dc91ab21a07c2) <redeemer4@nowhere.com>
 sub   2048R/67326E94 2014-03-24

-# Export the public keys to a file
+# 2.4 Export the public keys to a file
 You can export all your public keys from your keyring using:
 >gpg --homedir "$(pwd)" --armor --export > export.asc

 You can check the contents of the output file (making no changes) using
 >gpg --dry-run --homedir "$(pwd)" --import export.asc

+# Summary
+By performing the tasks in this document you have constructed PGP keypairs that will be used by the Matcher to protect your secrets.
+Each PGP public key has, in its `Comment` field, the EC public key that will be used in generating Bitcoin addresses for payment to you.

+You have also prepared an export file containing this information in a conveneient format for copying to the Matcher service, where it will be used.